 20.13 Where Lucid has provided you with a translation of the English language version of the Terms, you agree that the translation is provided for your convenience only and that the English language version of the Terms will govern your relationship with Lucid.
 If there is any contradiction between the English language version of the Terms and a translation, the English language version shall take precedence.

+21. U.S. Government End Users